Pre-Recording A PowerPoint Presentation (Including Microphone and Webcam)

 Playing The File

+Review the exported video to confirm audio, timing, and visuals are correct.
 Once the file has been saved, it's important to play it back to check that it is timed and recorded properly.

 To permanently change what program opens a file type: